Bhpsngum/starblast-snippets/MapEditorTutorial.md

 ## Advanced
 ### Custom Brush
 Feel boring with the default brushes?
 Map Editor now provides the ability to create your own custom brush (with coding skill required).

-You can submit your own custom brush through the feedback link to have a chance to be added in the tool as default brushes.
+You can submit your own custom brush through the feedback link so that it will has a chance to be added in the tool as default brushes.
 #### Interface
 #### Features and examples
 ## Commonly asked questions